- About Us

 Donating organs and tissue for transplant has no effect on the type of service that is available.
-The organ and tissue donation is usually completed in a hospital by a tissue procurement agency before we bring the body back into our care.
+The organ and tissue donation is usually completed in a the tissue procurement agencies facilities or at a hospital by a tissue procurement agency prior to our bringing the body back into our care.

 Death Away From Home

 When a death occurs away from home, we can help.
 We are experienced in bringing home the body of individuals that have died while away.
 The main thing to remember is to call your home town funeral home so that we can arrange all the details for you from here.
 This eliminates a lot of the confusion, stress & excess expense of bringing your family member home.